 Having completed three yoga teacher trainings in diverse traditions, as well as extensive training in social justice, mental health and counselling, Sarah brings a broad range of perspectives to her work on yoga teacher trainings.
 Sarah specialises in facilitating rich discussions that challenge our assumptions about our role as yoga teachers, expand our awareness of the applications of yoga in diverse contexts, and refine our capacity to facilitate change on both the personal and social level.
 Learn more at her website.

-The program is run from our boutique rainforest studio, set in the Bulli escarpment.
+This advanced Yoga teacher training program is run from our boutique rainforest studio, set in the Bulli escarpment.
 We are located an hour south of Sydney and 20 minutes north of Wollongong.The area boasts plentiful accommodation options and we welcome students from near and far.

-Teacher Mentoring Sessions
+Yoga Teacher Mentoring Sessions

 Weekend Sample Schedule